pendulum-chain/substrate-stellar-sdk/README.md

 This is an SDK for [Stellar](https://stellar.org) that is suitable for use in a [Substrate](https://substrate.dev/) project.
 It does not depend on the standard library but on the crate [`sp-std`](https://crates.io/crates/sp-std), which is Substrate's replacement of Rust's standard library.

-## Features
+## Crate Features

-This crate has two features:
+This crate has three features:

 - `std`: This feature will enable the standard library.
 It is enabled by default, therefore this crate needs to be imported using `default-features = false` in a Substrate project.
 - `offchain`: This is a collection of features usable in an offchain worker, where http requests are possible.
 It mainly comprises an abstraction layer over parts of the [Horizon API](https://developers.stellar.org/api/).
+- `all-types`: This will give access to all types defined in Stellar, even types that are only required internally for the Stellar Consensus Protocol.
+Otherwise, this crate will only give access to user-facing types such as `Transaction` or `Operation` (see the section about [Stellar types](#stellar-xdr-types))

 ## Conversion traits